 7. Sponsor a trivia night

 Speaking of trivia, many local restaurants or bars host regular trivia nights.
 Some of them partner with local businesses or organizations, so you could reach out to local trivia night establishments to see if your business could be a sponsor.
-This typically entails your business donating or covering the cost of the prize for the winners in exchange for your business to be present or have a quick spiel.
+This typically entails your business donating or covering the cost of the prize for the winners, and in exchange, you get to attend and give a short spiel about your business.

 This can also help you build connections with people in your local community who may be searching for your services—or know someone who is.
-A lot of real estate comes down to building and making connections, after all!
+A lot of new customers for real estate businesses comes down to building and making connections, after all!

 If you’re an apartment community, you can also host a trivia night at your own location and invite your residents to bring their friends!
 This can help build a connection with prospective renters.
 (See more of our apartment marketing ideas here!)